HardlyDifficult/Tutorials/Quaternions.md

 Generally you would not use the Quaternion constructor as selecting the values for x, y, z, w to create the rotation you are looking for is difficult for people to do.

 Often rotations are created as Euler and then converted to Quaternion.
 Then Quaternions are used to modify other Quaternions using the techniques covered later in this tutorial.
+You can also create Quaternions using:

+ - [FromToRotation](https://docs.unity3d.com/ScriptReference/Quaternion.FromToRotation.html) creates a rotation which rotates from one direction to another direction.
+ - [LookRotation](https://docs.unity3d.com/ScriptReference/Quaternion.LookRotation.html) creates a rotation which will orient an object to have the given forward and up directions.

 The default rotation for an object, known as 'identity', is (0, 0, 0) in Euler and (0, 0, 0, 1) in Quaternion.

 ```csharp
 Quaternion rotation = Quaternion.identity;
 ```

+The performance Quaternions offer come with a small cost in terms of storage.
+A rotation technically has 3 degrees of freedom which means that it may be represented with 3 floats (like an Euler) however a Quaternion requires 4 floats.
+This tradeoff has been deemed worthwhile by the industry.
+If size matters, such as for network communication, quaternions may be compressed as well as an Euler could be.

 ### Math for Creating Quaternions